ansys/pygranta/doc/source/examples.rst

 Examples
 ========

-The documentation for each PyGranta package has its own "Examples" section.
-You can click the following cards to access their specific examples.
+Each PyGranta package has its own set of example scripts, provided as Jupyter notebooks.

 *****************
 PyGranta examples